MicrosoftDocs/Advertising-docs/Advertising/bingads-13/ad-insight-service/keywordopportunity.md

 ## <a name="inheritedelements"></a>Inherited Elements

 ### <a name="inheritedelementsopportunity"></a>Inherited Elements from Opportunity
-The [KeywordOpportunity](keywordopportunity.md) object derives from the [Opportunity](opportunity.md) object, and inherits the following elements.
+The [KeywordOpportunity](keywordopportunity.md) object derives from the [Opportunity](opportunity.md) object, and inherits the following elements: [OpportunityKey](#opportunitykey).
 The descriptions below are specific to [KeywordOpportunity](keywordopportunity.md), and might not apply to other objects that inherit the same elements from the [Opportunity](opportunity.md) object.

 |Element|Description|Data Type|
 |-----------|---------------|-------------|